tashoyan/docker-spark-submit/README.md

 ## Docker image to run Spark applications

 Performs the following tasks:
-1. Get the source code from the SCM repository
+1. Gets the source code from the SCM repository
-1. Build the application
+1. Builds the application
-1. Submit the application to the Spark cluster
+1. Runs the application by submitting it to the Spark cluster

 At present, only Git is supported for SCM and only Sbt is supported for build.
 Both `git` and `sbt` commands are expected in the PATH.